Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Experience

-Currently, \sysname{} does support the extensibility of additional hardware, particularly NPUs dedicated to DL training.
-Its tracing mechanism is not only backbone-agnostic but also designed for seamless extension to other NPUs.
-Since \sysname{} directly instruments key code segments at the Python and C++ runtime levels, extending it is straightforward, provided the relevant computation kernel is supplied by the NPU vendor.
+Currently, \sysname{} has supported the extensibility of additional hardware, particularly NPUs dedicated to DL training.
+Since \sysname{} directly instruments key code segments at the Python and C++ runtime levels, extending it is straightforward.
+We already support internal CUDA-native NPUs, incurring less than $0.5\%$ runtime overhead when running on 450 NPUs.
+We also investigate the extensibility of \sysname{}’s intra-kernel inspecting on NPUs.
+Our study shows that the methodology is largely extensible, as NPUs also use dedicated hardware cores for cross-device communication.
+Inspecting their register status provides additional information for the operations team to address hang-error anomalies, but this requires additional engineering effort.